DamianWimberly/azure-network-protocols/README.md

 🔷***Set Up Remote Desktop and Wireshark***
 *Connect to the Windows 10 VM and set up Wireshark for packet capture.*

-- Obtain the Windows 10 VM Public IP Address
+- Retrieve the Windows 10 VM Public IP Address
     - Azure > Nwtwork Settings >
 - Use **Remote Desktop** to connect to your **Windows 10 VM**.
 - Within the Windows 10 VM, install **Wireshark**.